klia22/desert-well/README.md

 ## Adding MITM

-To make the search feasible, we employ a Meet‑in‑the‑Middle decomposition on the low 22 bits of the region seeds.
+To make the search feasible, we employ a Meet‑in‑the‑Middle (MITM) decomposition on the low 22 bits of the region seeds.
 We only take the lower 22 bits since just taking 22 bits approximately seperates all regions seeds into their own hash cell without taking extra memory.
 We do MITM and split 22 bits into:

 - HIGH_BITS = 12 (4096 possible values)
 - LOW_BITS = 10 (1024 possible values)